Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Juli 2025 03.33.40 UTC
+- WIB: Selasa, 29 Juli 2025 04.27.32 UTC
-- WITA: Selasa, 29 Juli 2025 04.33.40 UTC
+- WITA: Selasa, 29 Juli 2025 05.27.32 UTC
-- WIT: Selasa, 29 Juli 2025 05.33.40 UTC
+- WIT: Selasa, 29 Juli 2025 06.27.32 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational